RuePat/RuePat/README.md

 🎓 I am currently pursuing an M.S from Duke University where I gained a solid theoretical foundation and practical experience and developed a robust skill set encompassing machine learning algorithms, data analysis, natural language processing, image and video Processing and deep learning frameworks.
 Throughout my academic journey, I have worked on a diverse range of projects as listed below.

 💻 My proficiency lies in Python, SQL and C/C++ programming languages, and I am experienced with popular ML/AI libraries like TensorFlow, PyTorch, and scikit-learn and in working with platforms like huggingface and TensorFlow Hub.
-I also possess skills to work with cloud platforms like AWS Sagemaker, Google Cloud, NVIDIA Jetson GPU – Dev Kit (external GPU setup), Version Control etc.
+I also possess skills to work with platforms like AWS Sagemaker, Google Cloud, NVIDIA Jetson GPU – Dev Kit (external GPU setup), Version Control etc.

 📚 I also have some work experience working at Pricewaterhouse Coopers (PwC) as a Tech consultant (in Salesforce) and working as a consultant for Duke Advanced Degree Consulting club for client trust for public land.
 Adept at establishing and maintaining positive relationships with senior leadership, cross-functional teams, vendors, and integrators.
 Excellent communicator with exceptional problem-solving, analytical, and decision-making skills with keen attention to detail.